BIGJRA/BIGJRA.github.io/reborn.md

 Return to South Obsidia Ward and use your new field move to chop down the tree.
 Thankfully in this game HMs can be deleted from your Pokemon at will.

+**Street Rat Carter.
+Field: No Field**
+- Barboach, Lv.
+16, Serious Nature, IVs: 10
+- Spinda, Lv.
+16, Serious Nature, IVs: 10

 Talk to the kid here - we will reunite him with his mother as soon as we can.
 Enter the Glazamonia Salon here.
 If we ever get a Furfrou, we can groom it here.
 They also offer massages for $2000.
 A lady here will ask us to investigate the Central Salon for them - we will do so later.

 Back in Obsidia Ward, we can actually access one more area before we proceed: at the left end of the ward, chop down the tree and go south.

+**Hotshot Vinny.
+Field: No Field**
+- Minccino, Lv.
+16, Serious Nature, IVs: 10
+- Trapinch, Lv.
+17, Serious Nature, IVs: 10

 Defeating this trainer gives us access to the Obsidia Alleyway.

 **Obsidia Alleyway**